Botanical Name: Strelitzia reginae

 Height: 3 ft (90 cm)

 Light: Bright light with at least 4 hours of direct sun each day year-round.
+One main reason Bird of Paradise does not bloom is insufficient light.
 A south-facing window, sunroom or greenhouse is ideal to give it the light it needs.

 Water: Water thoroughly, but allow the the soil to dry out a bit between waterings.
 In winter, water sparingly.